SatSale/SatSale/README.md

  BTCPyment makes donation buttons simple; using Python and Javascript to talk to your own Bitcoin node, with an easy iframe embed install.
 BTCPyment uses RPC to generate new addresses from your Bitcoin node, and monitors the payment status with your own copy of the blockchain.
 Soon, we hope to support lightning payments as well as function as a payment processor for a variety of web shops (woocommerce, shopify).

 # Features
-* Lightweight, Python and Javascript talk to your own bitcoin node via websockets and ssh.
+* Lightweight, Python and Javascript talk to your own Bitcoin node via websockets and SSH.
 * Direct peer-to-peer payments without any middleman.
 No KYC, and greater privacy than donation systems with reused Bitcoin addresses.
-* Natively supports all bitcoind node features through RPC.
+* Natively supports all bitcoind node features (e.g. segwit) through RPC.
-* QR codes, customisable payment confirmations and payment expiry duration.
+* QR codes, user decided minimum payment confirmations and payment expiry duration.
+* Highly extendable, just take a look at the code!
+Optional code execution upon payment.
 * No shitcoin bloat.
 Bitcoin only.
-* Highly extendable, just take a look at the code!
-Optional code excecution upon payment.

 # Installation (short!)
 BTCPyment requires a connection to a Bitcoin node.
 If you don't have one, you should [install one](https://bitcoincore.org/en/download/)!